-Since this past weekend was Mother's Day and my mother has passed, I wanted to share a great recipe that she taught me how to do.
+When my mother passed, I started revisiting her old recipes.
+So, I wanted to share a great recipe that she taught me how to make when I was a teenager.
 It's one that we would eat at least a few times a year.
 Not because it is difficult but because it wasn't easy to find good artichokes.
 And when you did find them, you snatched them up right away.
 Here is her delicious stuffed artichokes recipe.
 Enjoy!

 4 large artichokes

 1 whole lemon (cut and squeezed for juice)

 1 tablespoon Dried Parsley or fresh

 Squeeze the lemon into a large bowl of water to hold all the artichokes.
 Artichokes turn brown if you don't do this step.

 Peel the artichoke stem with a peeler and toss it into the lemon water.